 I advise graduate students in political geography generally.
 I am particularly interested in students whose work is on political borders, social boundaries, identity categories, nationalism, globalization, and the sovereign state system.
 My regional expertise is in South Asia, however, I am willing to take on students with similar thematic interests irrespective of their regional focus.
 Please send me an informal email describing your potential research interests if you are considering applying to graduate school at the University of Hawai`i.

 Current Graduate Students:

-Kyle Kajihiro (MA Geography) Topic: Pearl Harbour and the 'Lost Geography' of US Empire
+Kyle Kajihiro (PhD Geography) Topic: Pearl Harbour and the 'Lost Geography' of US Empire